bitintheskud/hadoop-playground/Readme.md

 # Introduction

+/!\ This script is still in DEVELOPMENT. do not use /!\

 Try it Yourself: Installing Hadoop Using the Apache Release

 Script retrieve from the book of the same name so you don't have to type the command.